Mendocino Coast California, USA Travel Guide

 Hours vary.
 Breakfast/Lunch spots usually 7:00 AM to 2:00 PM.
 Dinner service typically 5:00 PM to 9:00 PM.
 Many close between lunch and dinner.

-Always verify business hours forline or by phone ahead of your visit, especially for smaller shops and restaurants, or during off-peak seasons.
+Always verify business hours forline or via telephone ahead of your visit, especially when it comes to smaller stores and eateries, or during off-peak seasons.

 Navigating local customs for a respectful visit.

 Customary to wait to be seated.
-Chewing with mouth closed and avoiding talking having dishes in mouth are expected.
+Chewing with mouth closed plus staying away from talking with cuisine in mouth are expected.
 Dividing a check among friends is common.

 Photography generally in public spaces.
 Respect privacy.
 Museums or private galleries may have restrictions.
 Look for signs.
-Drones typically prohibited in state parks without a permit.
+Drones typically prohibited in state parks without an authorization.

 A respectful and open approach to local customs and interactions will enrich your Mendocino Coast experience.